Chart Color Schemes

 Population

-Launceston's population was approximately 5,421 people as of the 2021 Census.
-By Nov 2025, this had increased to around 5,449, a rise of 28 people (0.5%).
-This growth is inferred from ABS estimated resident population data: 5,443 in June 2024 and an additional 46 validated new addresses since the Census date.
-Population density was approximately 1,032 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Overseas migration contributed about 88.1% of overall population gains during recent periods.
+Launceston's population was approximately 5,421 as of February 2021.
+By February 2026, it had increased to around 5,453, a rise of 32 people (0.6%).
+This growth is inferred from the estimated resident population of 5,441 in June 2024 and an additional 45 validated new addresses since the Census date.
+The population density was approximately 1,032 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Overseas migration contributed roughly 88.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021.
-Projected demographic shifts suggest lower quartile growth for non-metropolitan areas nationally.
-Based on the latest population numbers, Launceston is expected to expand by 27 persons to reach approximately 5,456 by 2041, reflecting an increase of 0.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it adopts Tasmania State Government's Regional/LGA projections from 2022 with a base year of 2021, adjusted using weighted aggregation methods.
+Projecting forward, non-metropolitan areas nationally are expected to have lower quartile growth.
+Based on the latest annual ERP population numbers, Launceston is projected to expand by 27 persons to 2041, reflecting an increase of approximately 0.3% in total over the 17-year period.

 Frequently Asked Questions - Population